-Tucson Spotlight election coverage
+Tucson Spotlight election coverage and updates

 Tucson Spotlight is covering the 2026 elections from the ground up: candidates, ballot measures, and what's at stake for Southern Arizona.
 Find all of our election coverage here.

-Tucson Spotlight election coverage
+Tucson Spotlight election coverage and updates

 Elections shape everything from your water bill to your kid's classroom.
 We're covering the races that matter most to Tucson and Southern Arizona.
 All of it, in one place.
 Photo by Susan Barnett.